funkybob/django-nap/docs/datamapper/index.rst

    .. attribute:: required

       Default: {}
-      The list of overrides of default calculated required values for fields.
+      The list of overrides of default required values for fields inferred from the model.
+It does not influence @field declarations.

 You can rewrite the DataMapper so that it subclasses ModelDataMapper.
 Here's a new Person object that subclasses Django's models.Model: